Uber enters trailer leasing business

-(Reuters) - Uber Technologies Inc said on Wednesday it is entering the trailer leasing business.
+(Reuters) - Uber Technologies Inc [UBER.UL] said on Wednesday it is entering the trailer leasing business.

-The business, called Powerloop, will be a part of Uber Freight, which connects truckers with shippers, the company said.
+The new business, called Powerloop, is affiliated with Uber Freight, which connects truckers with shippers, the company said medium.com/@UberFreight/how-powerloop-helps-unlock-access-to-power-only-loads-e83268b06ead.

 Powerloop, which would rent trailers to carriers, is currently available in Texas, Uber said, adding that it expects to expand the new business to other U.S. regions.